What is that smell?????

 Taking a daily probiotic will only improve your gut lining thus reducing gas.
 The higher the quality, the better.

 Essential Oils such as Peppermint, Ginger, Lemongrass, or Cinnamon can all help alleviate digestive upset, gas, and bloating when taken internally or used to massage the abdomen.
+This digestive blend is wonderful!

 Take smaller bites, chew foods thoroughly, and consider eating smaller, more frequent meals to give your stomach time to correctly process out the food.